 Let’s Wrap Up Here!

 Flutter is trending in the market since Google announced its first stable release at Flutter live.
 The features of Flutter have raised quite a few eyebrows and questions too.

 Will businesses choose Flutter as their first choice for developing apps?

 Is it the beginning of the end of native development?

 Will Dart completely replace Java and Kotlin?

 Is it time that native developers start learning Dart?

 Let’s not make any assumptions and wait for time to tell us!
 But it is for sure that Flutter has created quite a stir in the mobile application development industry since its release.
+The flexibility and ease of integration is something developers have been waiting for since long.
+It looks like the native quality will allow Flutter to rule the market and looks worth an investment in current times.
 This might be a wake up call for native Android developers that they need to brush up their skills or they might end up losing their place in the market.

 Principal Mobile App Developer